XHLEIK/arise-ai/backend/README.md

 👤 You: "Where do I live?" (in later conversation)
 💭 Context: Retrieves stored location fact
 🔊 A.R.I.S.E: "You live in New York, as you mentioned earlier."

+👤 You: "Delete memory"
+💭 Memory: Clears all session files and conversation buffer 🔊 A.R.I.S.E: "Memory cleared!
+I deleted X session files and cleared the current conversation buffer..."
 ```

 ---